-In his encyclical letter Laudato Si’, Pope Francis invites us to examine our actions that have caused ruptures in our relationship with God’s creation.1 We are called to restore our relationships with God the creator, with our sisters and brothers in our one human family, and with all of God’s creatures dwelling within our common home.
+During this Lenten season, we examine our actions that have caused ruptures in our relationships.
+We are called to restore our relationships with God the creator, with our sisters and brothers in our one human family, and with all of God’s creatures dwelling within our common home.
 We must carve out time to renew, repair, and restore these sacred relationships.

 Why a pilgrimage?

 As people of faith, we are a community of pilgrims, on journey together towards life in all its fullness.
 The journey can be transformative—a way to discover ourselves anew in new relationships with God’s creation and with each other.
 As pilgrims, we walk together (safely distanced apart) and invite others along the way to journey with us for the healing and reconciliation of the suffering and brokenness of this world.
 2

 Practically speaking…We will pick up several dozen garbage bags of trash and recyclables that would otherwise blow down the hill or down the storm drains and end up in our river and beautiful Lake Erie.
 Our great lake is the source of drinking water for 11 million people.
 Let’s do our part to protect her.
 Please come on Saturday, March 26 from 10am-12pm to participate in West Side Creation Care’s Lenten Litter Pilgrimage.
 Meet in the St Malachi parking lot.
 2459 Washington Ave.

 Creator God, grant us the will to move forward on our pilgrimage to generate transformative changes in our hearts, our minds, our congregations, our neighborhood, and our world.
 Guide and inspire us so that our pilgrimage will open us to one another through dynamic and considerate interaction, joining together for the care of Your amazing creation that fills us with wonder and awe.
 God of life, lead us to be living instruments of Your justice, Your peace, and Your renewal of all creation.
 Amen.